palmermarc/twenty-sixty-builder-addons/README.txt

 == Changelog ==

+= 1.0.2 =
+* Removed all references of 'palmermarc.com' and gave credit directly to 2060digital.com
+* Added in the `testimonial` post type
+* Created a taxonomy called `testimonial_category` to filter testimonials for specific categories
+* Create the testimonial-module to display testimonials

 = 1.0.1 =
 * Fixed an issue that was causing a warning when the Page Builder settings had not been saved yet